About the novel coronavirus, COVID-19

 How COVID-19 spreads

-Human coronaviruses are thought to be transmitted mainly by respiratory droplets produced when an infected person coughs or sneezes.
+Human coronaviruses are thought to be transmitted mainly by respiratory droplets produced when an infected person coughs, sneezes or talks.
 Person-to-person transmission is likeliest to occur among close contact (around 6 feet).
 This is similar to how influenza and other respiratory pathogens such as the common cold or flu spread.

 How to prevent potential spreading of the virus